Tina Ramirez Moon

-She gives daily gratitude for past and future ancestors and values her work as a bridge to our collective wholeness, healing and joy.
+As the daughter of Colombian and Filipinx immigrants in diaspora, she gives daily gratitude for past and future ancestors and honors her work as a bridge to collective healing, wholeness and joy.